 How to raise your credit score from 500 to 700

 The first step to raising a credit score in the 500s is to obtain a copy of your credit report from each of the three major credit bureaus – Experian, Equifax, and TransUnion.
-Carefully review the reports for any errors or discrepancies, as these can negatively impact your credit score.
-If you find any inaccuracies, such as accounts you don’t recognize or incorrect payment information, be sure to dispute them with the respective credit bureaus.
+Carefully review the reports for errors or discrepancies, which can negatively impact your credit score.

-To further improve your score, you may want to consider becoming an authorized user on someone else’s credit card.
+To further improve your score, you may consider becoming an authorized user on someone else’s credit card.
 If you have a trusted family member or friend with a good credit history, they can add you as an authorized user to their account.
 This allows their positive credit history to be reflected on your credit report, potentially boosting your credit score.

 More credit tips